Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Projects/Project 2: 3D E-Commerce Platform Architecture on AWS/Readme.md

 **Scenario**

-You are part of a startup team launching a next-generation 3D e-commerce web application.
-This platform will allow users to interact with 3D models of products (e.g., furniture, gadgets, fashion items) before purchasing.
-Millions of users are expected globally, and the experience must be fast, highly available, secure, and cost-efficient.
+I was part of a startup team launching a next-generation 3D e-commerce web application.
+This platform was to allow users to interact with 3D models of products (e.g., furniture, gadgets, fashion items) before purchasing.
+Millions of users were expected globally, and the experience wast to be fast, highly available, secure, and cost-efficient.
-As a Cloud Practitioner, your role is to design the cloud architecture using AWS services to support this 3D application and meet key business and technical requirements.
+As a Cloud Practitioner, my role was to design the cloud architecture using AWS services to support this 3D application and meet key business and technical requirements.

 <img width="796" height="714" alt="image" src="https://github.com/user-attachments/assets/0ed70c0c-4d3a-4b38-8b3c-773bdbb2c32c" />